unionlabs/union/docs/docs/04_infrastructure/02_relayers/relayer.md

 ## Ethereum configurations

-To see the correct values of the following parameters, check out [the IBC configuration parameters documentation](../configurations/ibc-parameters).

 - `chain_type`: `evm`
 - `preset_base`: `minimal` or `mainnet` based on the target Ethereum chain.
 - `xxx_address`: Contract addresses that are belong to the IBC module on Ethereum.